LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 ##### Postscript

-The attorney in this case, Pamela Hunter, was censured by the NC State Bar Grievance Committee in 2010, for her conduct in connection with a medical malpractice case. _Matter of Hunter_, 10G0295 (2010)
+The attorney in this case, Pamela Hunter, was censured by the NC State Bar Grievance Committee in 2010, for her conduct in connection with a medical malpractice case. _Matter of Hunter,_ 10G0295 (2010)

 - The Grievance Committee found that Hunter violated Rule 3.1 by filing the suit with “no factual basis”.
 - Hunter also violated Rules 1.4 & 1.8 by dropping the suit and personally paying her client $20,000, without explaining the purpose of the payments to the client, who though the case had settled.